Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

 \subsection{Maximum Flows and Minimum Cuts}

-An instance of the maximum flow/minimum cut problem consists of an edge-weighted directed graph $G = (V, E, c)$ along with two distinguished vertices $s$ and $t$.
-The edge weights $c$ are positive and commonly referred to as \emph{capacities}.
-An ($s$-$t$) \emph{flow} $f$ is a non-negative weight function on the edges such $f(e) \leq c(e)$ for all $e \in E$ (capacity constraints) and except for $s$ and $t$, the total flow on the incoming edges of each vertex must equal the total flow on the outgoing edges (conservation constraints).
+An instance of the maximum flow/minimum cut problem consists of an edge-weighted directed graph $G = (V, E, \Weight)$ along with two distinguished vertices $s$ and $t$.
+The edge weights $\Weight$ are positive and commonly referred to as \emph{capacities}.
+An ($s$-$t$) \emph{flow} $f$ is a non-negative weight function on the edges such that $f(e) \leq \Weight(e)$ for all $e \in E$ (capacity constraints) and except for $s$ and $t$, the total flow on the incoming edges of each vertex must equal the total flow on the outgoing edges (conservation constraints).
 The \emph{excess} of a vertex $v$ is the total flow on its incoming edges minus that on its outgoing edges, which must be zero for all vertices except $s$ and $t$.
 The value of a flow $f$ then is the excess of $t$.
 The task is to find a flow of maximum value.

-An ($s$-$t$) cut is a subset of edges $C \subseteq E$ whose removal makes $t$ unreachable from $s$, and its value is the sum of the capacities of all edges in the cut.
+An ($s$-$t$) \emph{cut} is a partition $(S, T)$ of the set of vertices where $s \in S$ and $t \in T$.
+Its value is the sum of the capacities of all edges $(u, v)$ such that $u \in S$ and $v \in T$.
 The well-known max-flow min-cut theorem states that the maximum value of a flow equals the minimum value of a cut.

-The fastest static algorithm whose running time does not depend on the size of the largest edge weight computes an optimal solution in $\bigO(nm)$ time~\cite{DBLP:conf/stoc/Orlin13}.
+The \emph{global minimum cut} problem for an undirected edge-weighted graph asks us to divide its set of nodes into two blocks while minimizing the weight sum of the cut edges.